Info for Spaf's grad students

 Communicating Well

-Having the most brilliant ideas are not enough to excel.
+Having the most brilliant ideas is not enough to excel.
 You must also be able to express yourself clearly -- in written work, in presentation materials, and in lectures.
 Here are some useful sources of advice on writing and presentations.

 I also recommend the following two books.
 These can be a great help in developing proper style in writing technical papers.
 You can find both of these at any good bookstore, or online from a store such as Amazon or Barnes & Noble.